- You lost consciousness

 Once you have been checked out by a doctor, it’s important to seek legal help for your accident case.

 Victims that suffer a concussion are often left with many questions.
-Let the brain injury lawyers at Seattle-based Davis Law Group help you and your family through the process.
+Let our team of brain injury lawyers at Seattle-based Davis Law Group help you and your family through the process.
 Our team of experienced car accident lawyers will go above and beyond to get you the compensation you deserve.
 Our goal is to fight for you while you recover from your concussion, and any other injuries you may have suffered.

 For a free case evaluation, contact us today at (206) 727-4000.
 You can also use the chat feature below or fill out the form on this page to get started.
 We charge you nothing unless you win your case.